 We do not plan to apply for a private letter ruling from the Internal Revenue Service concerning the transactions described herein.
-Unlike private letter rulings issued by the Internal Revenue Service or any state tax authority, and these authorities may disagree with the opinions.
+Unlike private letter rulings issued by the Internal Revenue Service, opinions of counsel are not binding on the Internal Revenue Service or any state tax authority, and these authorities may disagree with the opinions.
 In the event of a disagreement, there can be no assurance that the conclusions reached in an opinion of counsel would be sustained by a court if contested by the Internal Revenue Service.